felicienfrancois/cordova-plugin-pedometer/README.md

 ## Platform and device support

 - iOS 8+.
 These capabilities are not supported on all devices, even with iOS 8, so please ensure you use the *check feature support* functions.
-- Android (when associated hardware is available).
+- Android (when step counting hardware is available).
 Only live pedometer data is supported.

 ## License